The Connoquenessing Valley Regional Emergency

 Like the majority of fire departments in Pennsylvania,

-accomplish this, the EMC works with local residents, businesses, organizations
+program.
+To accomplish this, the EMC works with local residents,

-and multiple government resources to plan and prepare for emergencies alongside
+businesses, organizations and multiple government resources to plan and prepare

 To accomplish our mission we need